GLOBAL MARKETS-Dollar slides on U.S. Mnuchin remarks, booming Europe

 The dollar’s decline has been a boon to commodities priced in the currency, with gold edging up to $1,341.81 an ounce .

-Oil prices were somewhat more subdued after jumping more than 1 percent on Tuesday when Brent crude hit $70 a barrel for the first time in a week.
+Oil prices were consolidating after jumping more than 1 percent on Tuesday when Brent crude hitting $70 a barrel for the first time in a week.

-For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar (Additional reporting by Wayne Cole in SYDNEY and Marc Jones in LONDON; Editing by Mark Heinrich)
+For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar (Additional reporting by Wayne Cole in SYDNEY and Marc Jones in LONDON; Editing by Toby Chopra)